tap349/tap349.github.io/_posts/2017-11-01-elixir-behaviour.md

   end
   ```

-  also FCM gives an opportunity to do some housekeeping (say, logging)
+  also FCM gives an opportunity to do some housekeeping
-  before or after delegating to actual callback module.
+  (say, logging) before or after delegating to actual CM.